 They did so, as a group, and were able to fix the cards that weren’t spot-on the first time.
 I loved seeing the teamwork, and I really enjoyed observing their process!

 All in all, this was a very successful preschool number activity!
 In addition to the math and fine motor work, it allowed me to assess what each child knew in terms of basic numbers, counting, and pincer grasp.

 Have you tried an apple number activity like this one before?

 These apple number cards are available to members of Fun-A-Day’s free email community.
-If you’re already a member, click on the button below and enter your information.
+If you’re already a member, enter your information in the form below.
 You’ll get the apple printable numbers sent to your inbox (and you won’t be signed up twice).

 If you’re not a member and want to join, we’d love to have you.
-Click on the button below to sign up, and you’ll get the printable number cards as a welcome gift.
+Enter your information in the form, and you’ll get the printable number cards as a welcome gift.